Louis Labeyrie

-Louis Labeyrie (born 11 February 1992) is a French professional basketball player for Gran Canaria of the Spanish Liga ACB.
+Louis Labeyrie (born 11 February 1992) is a French professional basketball player for Limoges CSP of the French LNB Élite.
+He plays the power forward and center positions.

 Professional career

 From 2008 to 2011, Labeyrie played for Fos Provence Basket.
 In 2011, he signed with Hyeres-Toulon for the 2011–12 season.

 On 10 July 2012 he signed a three-year deal with Paris-Levallois.

 In July 2015 he joined the Knicks for the NBA Summer League.

 On 27 July 2018 Labeyrie signed a two-year deal with Valencia Basket of the Liga ACB.
 He extended his contract for two seasons on 3 July 2020.
 On 27 July 2022, Labeyrie signed with BC UNICS of the VTB United League.

+After starting the 2025–26 season with CB Gran Canaria of the Liga ACB, Labeyrie returned to SIG Strasbourg of the LNB Élite in March 2026.

 Draft rights

 On 26 June 2014, Labeyrie was selected with the 57th overall pick in the 2014 NBA draft by the Indiana Pacers.
-He was later traded to the New York Knicks on draft night.
-On 3 January 2022, the New York Knicks traded Labeyrie's draft rights to the Los Angeles Lakers, as part of a three team deal that also included the Cleveland Cavaliers.
+His draft rights were later traded to the New York Knicks on draft night.
+On 3 January 2022, New York traded Labeyrie's draft rights to the Los Angeles Lakers, as part of a three-team deal that also included the Cleveland Cavaliers.
+On 24 June 2026, his draft rights were traded back to New York as part of a five-team deal.